This is my ultimate personal finance book list. Bookmark it for easy reference!

-Hello my dear readers!
-As a passionate personal finance writer, I have read many books in the genre and curated a personal finance book list.
+As a passionate personal finance writer and book lover, I have read many books in the genre and curated a personal finance book list.
 Below is a list of personal finance books that I have personally read.
-These books really are great resources for your personal finance journey.
-I recommend that you check them out!
+These books really are great resources for understanding key personal finance terms and guiding your personal finance journey.
+I highly recommend that you check them out!

-For every book on my personal finance book list below, I will include the following:
+For every book on my personal finance book list below, I include the following:

 - Goodreads rating: helps you get a sense of what the general public thinks of these books.